Sabartedal/LearningR/README.md

-# LearningR: Practing awesomeness :D
+# LearningR: Practincing is boringness

 This is for the DDA R cource